fahadAziz44/software-engineering-test-task/README.md

 # CRUDER - User Management API

-A RESTful API for user management built with Go, Gin framework, and PostgreSQL.
-This project demonstrates clean architecture principles with proper separation of concerns.
+A CRUD API for user management built with Go, Gin framework, and PostgreSQL.
+Except for terraform, all the other features are implemented mentioned in the [TASK.md](./TASK.md) file.

+**Quick look:**
+- **36MB Docker image** - 98% size reduction from naive build (1.87GB → 36MB)
+- **Live deployment** - Production: http://136.110.146.135 | Staging: http://34.49.250.233
+- **CI/CD pipeline** - Automated quality gates (lint, security, tests) + deployment
+- **Structured logging** - JSON logs with request tracing and automatic log levels

 The original task requirements can be found in [TASK.md](./TASK.md)